Welcome to Middle School

-Girls engaged in a math class
+Girls working on an in-class assignment in math class

 The 7th Grade Pre-Algebra course supports and solidifies the foundational knowledge needed to be successful in Algebra 1.
 With an emphasis on mathematical reasoning, students build skills through analytical problem solving, conceptually relevant projects, and real-world inquiries.
 There are substantial opportunities for reinforcing skills and providing extension.

 In 8th Grade Algebra 1, students continue building upon skills necessary for success in higher-level math curricula.
 This course enriches girls’ understanding of mathematical processes and operations and offers a range of differentiated teaching techniques in order to best meet individuals’ needs.

 In addition, we offer Accelerated Algebra classes for students who have demonstrated the ability to grapple with challenging content independently and who can persevere when it comes to applying theoretical concepts in order to solve complex problems.
 Accelerated Algebra courses are available to both 7th and 8th Grade students.